 Arctic services – improving safety and emergency response

-To strengthen safety for operating in remote areas like the Arctic, we develop, mature and where possible standardise services for:
+To strengthen safety for operating in remote areas like the Arctic, we have developed, matured and where possible standardised services for:

 - Arctic Live Position Sharing: Service for sharing a vessel’s position with very low latency (compared to positions gathered from satellite AIS).